 Each group will consist of about eight students, each of whom will commit to attending the 75-minute weekly meeting for the remainder of the semester.

-Beginning Friday, October 6, there will be one group meeting 10:30-11:45 a.m. and one meeting 1-2:15 p.m. every Friday for the rest of the semester.
-These groups will be open to all Columbia College and Columbia Engineering sophomores, juniors and seniors.
+Beginning Friday, February 9, there will be one group meeting 10:30–11:45 a.m. and one meeting 1:00–2:15 p.m. every Friday for the rest of the semester.
+These groups will be open to all Columbia College and Columbia Engineering undergraduates.

-If you are interested in either of these groups, please submit the form below.
+If you are interested in either of these groups, please complete the form below.